 May 20 - June 15 2015

-With the 100th anniversary of WW1 being commemorated, and in particular the ANZAC centenary this year, it is somewhat fitting that Bruce Luxford's new exhibition of abstract and surrealism paintings concides with this anniversary.
-Surrealism and abstract art emerged from the dadaism movement that emerged during the war, a philisophical rejection of the war and the societal forces considered responsible.
+With the 100th anniversary of WW1 being commemorated, and in particular the ANZAC centenary this year, it is fitting that Bruce Luxford's new exhibition of abstract and surrealism paintings concides with this anniversary.
+Surrealism emerged from the dadaism movement that arose during the war as a philisophical rejection of the war and the societal forces the movement considered responsible.
+Abstract art was new and was influential in the movement.

 Bruce Luxford is a Wellington surrealist artist working from his studio and showroom in Seatoun.
 His subjects are often topical social and political events.
 SPONTANEOUS introduces a new direction, a series of paint pour abstracts, alongside a collection of new surrealism.
 Subjects tackled in these paintings include industrial dairy farming, sale of land to overseas interests, and poking fun at the Wellington Mayor and her drive for cycleways for the city.